PastVu/docs/docs/rules.md

    - 5.4\.
 The names are written according to the rules of modern orthography.
    - 5.5\.
 The title of the image is the title of the page, no full stop is needed at the end of the title.
    - 5.6\.
 The title of the image should preferably be brief, no more than 120 characters.
 It is logical to place long descriptions and lists of the objects shown in the image in the description field.
    - 5.7\.
-Date of photography is not included in the title.
-The years of photography are indicated in the appropriate field, more precise date can be specified in the description to the image
+The date of the photograph is not included in the image title.
+The year the photograph was taken or the year of the event depicted in the image is indicated in the corresponding field.
+A more precise date for the image may be specified in the description of the photograph, which may also indicate the year the image was created (if it differs from the period depicted).
    - 5.8\.
-Regions defined automatically by the system are not indicated in the name of the image.
-The city name is indicated if it was different at the time of shooting than it is now.
+The image title should not repeat the names of regions automatically determined by the system (down to the city level).
+It is acceptable to indicate the name of the city if it was different at the time of shooting than it is now.
+Names of regions below the city level (parks, memorials, estates, etc.) may be shown in the image title.
    - 5.9\.
 Names like: "My backyard", "I am near my house" are unacceptable.
 Also unacceptable are vulgar place names such as "Old Smoke", "The Valleys", etc. Such informal names, if desired, should be mentioned in the description.
    - 5.10\.
 Names of streets and other objects should be given as of the date of image.
 It is permissible to give the current name in parentheses if it differs from the previous one.
 In cases where the year of the photo is unknown, and the name was changed within the supposed period, write both names, e.g. for a photo taken between 1930 and 1940: College Road (Eton College Road).
    - 5.11\.
 Do not disregard author titles, of course, if they